Best Japanese whiskies

 Want to learn more about Japanese whisky?
 Read our expert guide then check out our introduction to whisky as well as our features on Irish whiskey, English whisky and our picks of the best whisky glasses to buy.

 Looking for something sweet to sip after dinner?
 Check out the best whisky liqueurs.
-Now discover the best Japanese restaurants in the UK.
+Now discover the best Japanese restaurants in the UK and then learn about hokkaido cuisine.

 A brief history of Japanese whisky